LOWER DIVISION UPPER DIVISION

 SED 270 EDU 327

-In order to be admitted to upper division (and allowed to take upper division education courses), you must have accomplished the following:
+In order to be admitted to upper division (and allowed to take upper division education courses), the following must be accomplished:

-• A quality point average of 3.0 or better in all required education courses (SED, EDU & prefixes).
+- A quality point average of 2.75 or better in all education courses (SED & EDU prefixes).

-• A grade of “B” or better in EDU 203 Learning Theory.
+- A grade of “C” or better in EDU 203 Learning Theory.

-• A grade of "B" or better in SED 270 Introduction to the Nature & Educational Needs of Children with Disabilities.
+- A grade of "C" or better in SED 270 Introduction to the Nature & Educational Needs of Students with Disabilities.

 Graded papers from each class must also be submitted: